 in later life.

-that, the more cannabis someone used, the more likely they
+words, the more cannabis someone used, the more likely they were to

 Why should teenagers be particularly